maniselvaraj/system-design-cheat-sheets/distributed_transactions.md

    <td><strong>Cons</strong>
 <ul>

-<li>In N/W partition some will abort and will will commit resulting in split brain
+<li>In N/W partition some will abort and some will commit resulting in split brain
 <li>More message overhead than 2PC
 <li>N/W round trip cost
 </li>
 </ul>